Hack-K-State/Constitution/Constitution.md

 2. The Vice President shall preside at meetings in the absence of the President, assist the President in the management of Hack K-State, and perform other duties that may be assigned by the President.

 3. The Treasurer shall maintain any and all financial records that may be needed by Hack K-State, be the main point of contact with the department accountant, and perform other duties that may be assigned by the President.

+4. The Media Relations Officer shall maintain any and all social media accounts, websites, advertisements, and perform other duties that may be assigned by the President.

 ## Article VI - Hack K-State Advisor
 1. The Advisor of Hack K-State shall be a faculty member or full-time staff member of Kansas State University and is selected by Hack K-State Officers.